sophielansweeper/embedded-workflow-builder-docs/docs/connectors/asana.md

 | Client secret | Generate from https://app.asana.com/0/my-apps/ |         |

 ### Asana Personal Access Token

+Developer **personal access tokens** can be used for development purposes, but you should use an [OAuth 2.0 connection](#asana-oauth-20-connection) when you deploy your integration (so your users can log in with their accounts).

+To generate an **personal access token**, log in to Asana and open [app.asana.com/0/my-apps](https://app.asana.com/0/my-apps).
+Then, click **+ Create new token**.

+For more information on access tokens, refer to the [Asana Docs](https://developers.asana.com/docs/personal-access-token).

 | Input                 | Comments                                                                                            | Default |
 | --------------------- | --------------------------------------------------------------------------------------------------- | ------- |